- Distance: 2.4 miles/3.9 km

 - From the car park, cross over the road and make your way into the churchyard.
 Follow the path to the church.

 The church at Morwenstow today is of the Norman period, but before this, it is believed that a Saxon church stood on the site.
+In a document dated 1296, the church was referred to as an 'old and well-known structure'.
 The church is dedicated to St Morwenna and St John the Baptist.
 Originally, it was just St Morwenna, but St John was added as a dedication around 1285 when the church was gifted to the hospital of St John the Baptist, in Bridgewater.
 Amongst the tombs and gravestones in the churchyard is the preserved figurehead from a ship - The Caledonia - which was wrecked nearby.
 More than 40 seamen are buried in the churchyard.

 - Facing the church door, turn right and follow the path along the front of the church to a waymark.